 On a Standard Drug Test, Rohypnol is not normally included.
 A Standard 8 Panel Drug Test test these drugs:

 However, if an employer has a reasonable suspicion that their employee is experiencing the lingering effects of Rohypnol may request that a specific lab test be performed on said employee.
 Reasonable suspicion is a common stipulation in drug-free workplace policies.

 Screening Cut-Off and Detection Time

 In drug screening, the cut-off level is that point that separates a negative and a positive test result.
 Screening cut-off levels are established where drug detection is optimized with the least probability for false positives.
 It is important to remember that a negative sample does not necessarily mean that it is drug-free, only that it contains a drug at a concentration that is below the established cut-off.

 - Concentration Detection Time

 - 400 ng/ml up to 72 hours from ingestion or 3-7 days (BZO)Rohypnol Drug Class

-Rohypnol is controlled under Schedule IV of the Controlled Substances Act, pursuant to a treaty obligation under the 1971 Convention on Psychotropic Substances.
+This drug is controlled under Schedule IV of the Controlled Substances Act, pursuant to a treaty obligation under the 1971 Convention on Psychotropic Substances.
 When flunitrazepam was placed temporarily under Schedule IV there was no evidence yet in the U.S. of Rohypnol abuse or trafficking.
-Schedule IV lists drugs, substances or chemicals that:
+Schedule IV lists drugs, substances, or chemicals that: